fenago/tableau-intermediate/lab-guides/md/Lab_3.md

 #### Getting ready

-In this recipe, we\'ll learn how to perform a cross-database join.
+In this lab, we\'ll learn how to perform a cross-database join.

 #### How to do it..